Women face unique financial challenges in retirement that men do not.

-Consider these major findings:
+Consider these major findings from his book:

-- While women are the majority of older Americans, policy makers have often overlooked their needs and long ignored the plight of women approaching retirement with insufficient resources.
+- While women are the majority of older Americans, policymakers have often overlooked their needs and long ignored the plight of women approaching retirement with insufficient resources.
 This needs to change quickly.

 - The fate of boomer women could be worse than their predecessors, as the boomer women spend more, acquire more debt, and are less likely to have traditional pensions, spousal benefits, or retiree health coverage.

-- Boomer women who are counting on “home equity extractions” to finance their current life styles and retirement futures may be in for a shock if/when housing values level off and decline.
+- Boomer women who are counting on “home equity extractions” to finance their current lifestyles and retirement futures may be in for a shock if/when housing values level off and decline.
 For boomer women, how financially secure they are likely to be as they age will be greatly influenced by their present and future housing choices.

 - The US healthcare system is failing to meet the healthcare needs of aging boomer women.
 Women from lower socio-economic groups and racial/ethnic minorities are most vulnerable.
 American women live an average of 79.9 years, more than four years longer than men.
 Yet, according to the World Health Organization’s healthy life expectancy measure, American women are 29th in the world.

 - Making retirement money last for life is essential for boomer women because their savings are smaller than men’s, yet must last over longer life spans.
-Social Security protects against financial risks that retirees face: it pays benefits for life; the benefits keep up with inflation; widows’ benefits are automatic; and retirees do not bear investment risk.
-The Bush Administration’s proposal for personal accounts do not cover these risks.
+Social Security protects against financial risks that retirees face: it pays benefits for life; the benefits keep up with inflation; widows’ benefits are automatic, and retirees do not bear investment risk.
+The Bush Administration’s proposal for personal accounts does not cover these risks.

-- If differences in poverty rates by sex, marital status and race continue, overall poverty rates among aging boomer women will considerably increase among future boomer retirees.
+- If differences in poverty rates by sex, marital status, and race continue, overall poverty rates among aging boomer women will considerably increase among future boomer retirees.
 Compared with male retirees, boomer women will have lower wealth and incomes, higher poverty rates, and a larger share whose incomes are below 45 percent of the average national wage.

-- Trends indicate that many boomer women will be working well into their 60s and beyond, challenging the concept of a traditional retirement age at 65.
+- Trends indicate that many boomer women will be working well into their 60s and beyond, challenging the concept of traditional retirement age at 65.
 About 50% of all women are and will be working in low-paying jobs without pensions or other employer-sponsored retirement savings plans of any kind.